QuestUJ/QuestAssembler/README.md

 # About

 Welcome to the Quest Assembler repository!
-This project aims to provide a text-based RPG platform for players and dungeon masters alike to enjoy game sessions over the internet.
+This project aims to provide a text-based RPG platform for players and dungeon masters to enjoy game sessions over the internet.

 # Features